 If you don’t win by pin and the timer is up, you can also win by decision.
 If you have put your opponent in different more dominating positions scored by the referee, you win the match.
 If at any point of the bout you score a ten point lead over your opponent, you immediately win by technical pin.

-Here is a table of the point system awarded in wrestling:
+Here is the point system awarded in wrestling:

 Belt system and progression in BJJ vs wrestling